jakubkozera/vsc-ms-sql-manager/README.md

 ## Installation

 1. Clone or download this extension
-2. Install dependencies: `pnpm install`
+2. Install dependencies: `npm install`
-3. Compile the extension: `pnpm run compile`
+3. Compile the extension: `npm run compile`
 4. Press `F5` to launch a new VS Code window with the extension loaded

 ## Usage